Hotel Lobby Design Trends

 To successfully design a multi-functional lobby, many hotels utilize a structure that segments the space into different zones.
 Each zone is designed for a particular purpose.
 This does not mean that the zones are defined by walls, rather, the spaces can be defined by furniture or other creative options such as plant walls or screens.
 Having these segments in the lobby also increases the time spent in the space, as well as the quality of guest engagement with it.

 For example, different zones could be designed for the check-in process, a waiting area, or social hangout space.
 Organize these spaces based on the natural flow through the lobby that you want to encourage.
 You would likely want your waiting zone to be close to the check-in area, and would want to decorate each area according to its purpose.
-A waiting area would benefit from a television screen or coffee table books so that guests can occupy themselves until it is time to move over to the check-in zone.
+A waiting area would benefit from a television screen or coffee table books so that hotel guests and business travelers can occupy themselves until it is time to move over to the check-in zone.

 Technology in the Lobby